grand-scheme/Boulangerie.Solution/README.md

 #### To run this project on your machine:
 1. Once you have the project locally stored, navigate to its main directory in your terminal of choice.
 By default, this is `csharp-boulangerie`.

-2. Navigate to the subfolder `Boulangerie.Solution/Boulangerie`.
+2. Navigate to the subfolder `Boulangerie`.

 3. In your command line, input\
 `$ dotnet run`